cahuparo/academic-chparada/content/post/2019-10-12_MyFirstPost/index.md

 Each individual has 2 rows since it is a diploid organism.

-The second first column is the individual label.
+The first column is the individual label.

-The second column provides population information in this case 1 represent individuals from the population #1.
+The second column provides population information in this case 1 represents individuals from the population #1.

-In green you can see the actual alleles for the respective loci
+In the center, you can see the actual alleles for the respective loci.

 # 5)Prepare the hpc job